Derech HaTeva

 Derech Hateva (דרך הטבע, lit.
 Path of Nature) is an educational organization in Israel that integrates nature hikes and Jewish learning.

 History

 Derech Hateva was founded in 2002 by Yael Ukeles, a New York native and outdoor educator.
-The program was created connect Jews with Israel and to stress the connection that exists between Judaism and nature.
-The organization began as an outgrowth of Ukeles' earlier program Teva Adventure and was incubated by SPNI (Society for the Protection of Nature in Israel) for its first years.
+The program was created to connect Jews with Israel and to stress the connection that exists between Judaism and nature.
+The organization began as an outgrowth of Ukeles' earlier program, Teva Adventure and was incubated by SPNI (Society for the Protection of Nature in Israel) for its first years.

 Derech Hateva is modeled after environmental programs in the United States like National Outdoor Leadership School and Outward Bound.
 The idea is to create educational opportunities by placing participants out in nature without modern conveniences, creating self and group reliance.

 The first two summers were only open to religious Jewish teenagers.
 In 2007, it opened to young people from multi-denominational backgrounds in multiple sessions.